What To Do When You Can’t Pay Your Tax Bill

 “The IRS isn’t an efficiency machine,” said Smith.
 It could take up to a year after you get an initial bill to get a notice that the IRS is taking collections actions.

-Your tax bill could be bigger than it has to be if you’re not taking all the tax deductions and credits you qualify for.
+Your tax bill could be bigger than it has to be if you’re not taking all the tax deductions and credits for which you qualify.
 Hiring a professional could help you reduce what you owe, but make sure you use someone reputable, said Smith.
-Additionally, if you have low income, you could qualify for representation by a tax professional associated with a low-income taxpayer clinic, according to the Taxpayer Advocate Service.
+Additionally, if you have low income, you could qualify for free representation by a tax professional associated with a low-income taxpayer clinic, according to the Taxpayer Advocate Service.